B-Teague/morpho/README.md

 import nanostyle from "nanostyle"
 ```

-If a bundler is not being used, nanostyle can be imported in a script> tag as a module.
+If a bundler is not being used, nanostyle can be imported in a &lt;script&gt; tag as a module.

 ```html
 <script type="module">